Olive Morris: Adult life and activism

 In the late 1960s and early 1970s, black British activists embraced the multi-ethnic political discussions concerning black nationalism, classism and imperialism in Africa, Asia and the Caribbean, as well as in the United Kingdom.
 Their overriding goals were to find their identity, cultural expression and political autonomy by helping their own communities, and others with similar struggles.

 Despite the passage of the Race Relations Act 1965, Afro-Caribbean people (alongside other minority groups) continued to experience racism; access to housing and employment was restricted in discriminatory ways and black communities were put under pressure by both the police and fascist groups such as the National Front.
-To combat these issues, black Britons used anti-colonial strategies and adopted African-inspired forms of cultural expression, drawing on black liberation movements in Angola, Eritrea, Guinea-Bissau, Mozambique and Zimbabwe.
+To combat these issues, black Britons used anti-colonial strategies and adopted African-inspired forms of cultural expression, drawing on black power movements, or black liberation movements in Angola, Eritrea, Guinea-Bissau, Mozambique and Zimbabwe.
 Similarly, black British activists challenged ideas of respectability by the choices they made for their adornment, clothing, and hair styles.
 They listened to reggae and soca from the Caribbean and soul from the United States, and displayed images of internationally known revolutionary figures, such as Che Guevara and Angela Davis.
 Their fashion sense was also influenced by the civil rights movement.

 Morris was drawn into this movement because it allowed her to affirm her Caribbean roots and blackness, while also providing a means for her to fight against problems affecting her community.
 Just over five feet tall, she gained a reputation as a fierce activist.
 She was described by other activists as fearless and dedicated, refusing to stand by and allow injustice to occur.
 Oumou Longley, a gender studies and black history researcher, notes that Morris's identity was complex: "A Jamaican-born woman who grew up in Britain, a squatter with a degree from Manchester University, a woman with a long-term white-skinned partner and a woman who during this time had intimate relationships with other men and women".
 She deliberately appeared androgynous, adopting a "queer revolutionary soul sister look".
 Morris smoked, preferred jeans and T-shirts, either went bare-footed or wore comfortable shoes, and wore her hair in a short-cropped Afro.
 Her personal style choices challenged not only notions of what it meant to be British, but also Caribbean.
 African-American scholar Tanisha C. Ford observes that Morris was gender-nonconforming in the same way as the activists of the Student Nonviolent Coordinating Committee in the US, who cut their hair short and switched from wearing dresses and pearls to overalls.